 The LaGuardia Airport (LGA) weather station was chosen as the primary measurement point for the CDD index in this study.
 Exchange-traded CDD weather futures contracts pertaining to NY State are written only on LGA and not other weather stations in the state.
-Contracts written on other weather stations in NY State are traded OTC and are not the focus of this study.
+Such contracts might be written on other weather stations in NY States as well, but are probably traded OTC and are not the focus of this study.
 Moreover, using the pure CDD index for a single weather station provides an advantage over the population-weighted CDDs that have been utilized in previous studies as it allows us to single out the CDD trend without interference by population changes, and relate it to the CDD futures prices which also do not account for population changes.

-9 ftp://ftp.cpc.ncep.noaa.gov/htdocs/products/analysis_monitoring/cdus/degree_days/archives/
+9 ftp://ftp.cpc.ncep.noaa.gov/htdocs/products/analysis monitoring/cdus/degree days/archives/